 This is definitely the time for professional help – the few hundred dollars you spend on a lawyer can translate into tens of thousands over the next few years.

-Make the Best Use Government Assistance
+Make the Best Use of Government Assistance

 It usually goes first to people with well-organised bookwork who can prove their case – how sales have been lower, employee costs are too high, or the need for apprentice and trainee subsidies.
 At other times there are business improvement grants or low-cost loans that can help with technology upgrades or installing more economical equipment.
 Use our Guide to Winning a Government Grant.

 When your numbers are ready at the click of a button, you can make a powerful submission for assistance.
 Make sure you have a bookkeeper who knows the industry and watches out for opportunities and policy changes.